JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 ## Batch Normalisation

-What is normalisation - what is batch version?
-Reduces effect of internal covariate shift in model parameters which is changes in their distributions.
-Makes training quicker and less all over the place (technical term).
+Normalisation is the process of maintaining a particular mean (usually 0) and a particular variance (usually 1) across a distribution of data.
+Batch normalisation in particular is applied to the layers of the model via the eponymous batches that are worked through when training a neural network.
+This process reduces the effect of internal covariate shift in model parameters.
+This permits the usage of higher learning rates which makes training quicker.
+It also makes training less all over the place (technical term) or more stable.

+We applied batch normalisation to our best models to try to squeeze out more performance and saw marginal improvements.

 ## Optimiser